ioBroker/ioBroker.js-controller/docs/en/admin/objects.md

 ![Pulldown menu role](../../de/admin/media/ADMIN_Objekte_role.png)

 The values in this column are editable.
-Clicking on the field brings up a pulldown menu with a large number of entries, but free entries are also possible
+Clicking the field brings up a pulldown menu with a large number of entries, but free entries are also possible

 ** 5.)
 Room **